-- 7. To promote and encourage a wide range and scale of agricultural activities, including community gardening and value-added agricultural industries that are directly related to and compatible with surrounding agricultural operations.
-To promote and encourage organic and non-traditional farming as well as conventional farming and to support the sale and availability of locally produced food for local food security.
-Access to local food also includes food security. - 8.
-To protect forests through policies such as the Tree Canopy Policy. - 9.
-To support and create opportunities for renewable energy. - 10.
-To establish detailed land use policies that promote environmentally sound development through the planning and development approval processes to be used as the basis for evaluating development proposals, particularly in those instances where such proposals may be in keeping with some objectives but conflict with others.
+- carpooling, access to healthy local food, and supporting residents to be engaged and connected in their community. - 21.
+To promote and encourage a wide range and scale of agricultural activities, including community gardening and value-added agricultural industries that are directly related to and compatible with surrounding agricultural operations.
+To promote and encourage organic and non-traditional farming as well as conventional farming and to support the sale and availability of locally produced food.
+Access to local food also includes food security. - 22.
+To ensure that adequate attention is paid to natural and human-made hazards in reviewing development proposals. - 23.
+To promote the conservation and protection of significant archaeological resources. - 24.
+To establish detailed land use policies to be used as the basis for evaluating development proposals, particularly in those instances where such proposals may be in keeping with some objectives but conflict with others. - 25.
+To conduct planning with an open process, producing policies which are fair in their distribution of benefits and influences.